zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 * The **Target** system will be configured with Openstack/Packstack/Neutron.
 * The order of operations are:

-  - Setup the (local) host system with ansible
+  - Setup the (local) host system with Ansible
   - Setup the Target system with common_config to set: user, pass, sudo
   - Setup the Target system with Packstack: Adds in zenoss goodies
   - Setup the Target system Neutron network: tenant, net, subnets, routers, vms